namdevri/CSC61_Final/README.md

 * Results easily interpreted /10

 Research Problem & Context:
-For our project, we decied to Train an artificial neural network to identify different blood cell types present within an in image of blood cells.
+For our project, we decied to train an artificial neural network to identify different blood cell types present within images of blood cells.
 Our main goal for our project was to be able to classify different blood cell subtypes based on images of blood cells while using PyTorch.
 Diagnosing blood-based diseases typically involves identifying and characterizing the patients blood samples.
 An automated method being able to detect and classify blood cell subtypes are important applications in the medical field.
 This dataset contains 12,500 augmented images of blood cells (JPEG) with accompanying cell type labels (CSV).
 There are approximately 3,000 images for each of 4 different cell types grouped into 4 different folders (according to cell type).
 The cell types are Eosinophil, Lymphocyte, Monocyte, and Neutrophil.

 Methodology - Training an artificial neural network to identify different blood cell types present within an in image of blood cells.
 Once we found the dataset that we wanted to use, we wanted to find good accuracy as quickly as possible.
 We went with a DenseNet implementation and attempted to fine tune its layer widths using a genetic algorithm.
 Most of our process was tuning hyperparamters.
 We all would separately test different numbers of epochs, batch sizes, and random layer widths to try and find a good set of hyperparamters to use.
 Testing different loss functions with our paramaters was something we also did until We found the Negative Log-Likelihood Loss to use with our classifcation.

 Results -